chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 We can continue to burn the candle from both ends until we run out of bits.
 When we do, we must start either a new incrementer, or write a new count.

-## Writing a new count
+## Writing a new word

-To write a new count, we select an unused word, write the count, verify it is written correctly, and then update the control byte to disregard the words that are no longer part of the count.
+We will create a new incrementer when:
+* the current incrementer is nonexistent or not enough to hold the increase in count, and
+* there is still at least 1 word available to write a new complete count before needing to overwrite the existing starting count.

+We will write a whole new count when:
+* we are writing the word just before the existing count starting point.
+* when we need to decrement in any way
+* when we need a new incrementer but we have an increase greater than 127 to write to it.

+To write a new count, we
+* select the next unused word
+* write the count to it
+* verify it is written correctly, and if not, go back two steps
+* update the control byte to disregard earlier count and all existing incrementers
+* erase all words other than the new count
+* update the control byte